onlyphantom/py-networking/1_networking.md

 - When a network device needs to deliver data across a network, it first compares the destination's IP address with its own network prefix.
 If the destination IP address has the same network prefix as that of the sending device, then it recognizes that the destination device is on the same network and can send the traffic directly to it.
 If the network prefixes differ, it will send the message to its default gateway, which will forward it on towards the receiving device.

 - When a router receives traffic that has to be forwarded, it does a similar check:
-    - Destionation IP address matches the network prefix of any of the networks that it is connected to: send to destination device
+    - Destination IP address matches the network prefix of any of the networks that it is connected to: send to destination device
-        Else: Consult its routing table
-            If finds a matching rule: Sends the message to the router that it found listed
+        - Else: Consult its routing table; If finds a matching rule: Sends the message to the router that it found listed
-                Else: Send traffic to its own default gateway
+            - Else: Send traffic to its own default gateway

 - When we create a network with a given network prefix, the digits to the right of the network prefix are available for assignment to the network devices.
 The number of the available addresses is $2^n-2$ since two of the addresses are reserved
     - The first reserved address is called the network address